School-of-Rust/school-of-rust/content/exercises/_index.md

 I've noticed that a common question asked by people learning Rust is something like:

-> Does anyone have any examples of a small project I could create?
+> "Does anyone have any examples of a small project I could create?
 I've learned
 > the basics, but I want a real-world thing to create to practice actually building
-> a working piece of software from beginning to end.
+> a working piece of software from beginning to end."
+>
+> *&#8212; Troubled Rustacean*

 My goal here is to have series' of exercises that provide exactly this.
 These will usually be in the form of small example programs they will write.
 These programs